belimawr/GameOfLifeArduino/README.md

-# GameOfLifeArduino
+# WolframCellularAutomataArduino
-An implementation of the Game Of Life for Arduino
+An implementation of the Wolfram Cellular Automata for Arduino